Capacity Planning in Project Management – 4 Important Success Factors (with Checklist)

 It does not make sense to analyze each person individually.
 While this would be desirable, it would be too much effort.
 It would be confusing, too.

 Displaying the total capacity of all employees in one chart is not wise either.
-Employees have different skills which you have to deploy as required.
+Employees have different skills which you must deploy as required.

 A clear and sensible level of detail can be obtained by consolidation at skill level.
 Some companies also form teams according to skills.
 In some circumstances, this permits planning at the level of these teams.
 In most cases, this is easy to implement.